-Granato Block Party is a new food hall style concept coming to 4044 S 2700 E; the site of the former Granato’s Deli in Holladay.
+Granato Block Party is located at 4044 S 2700 E – the site of the former Granato’s Deli in Holladay.
 The business is expected to host a number of different food options including:

 - Elephant Press Cafe – pastries from Fillings & Emulsions, hot and cold drinks

 - Over the Coles – BBQ with a variety of in-house smoked meats, fresh sides, and sauces

 - Granato Gourmet Market. – hot pizza and pasta, sandwiches, salads, and dessert

 You can see the menus for the various operators here.

 Arguably the first food hall concept to open in contemporary times is this outfit from Vegas.
 HallPass is located in The Gateway, on the West side of downtown Salt Lake City.
 A craft beer bar anchors the space that is home to several kitchens offering everything from fresh seafood to fried chicken to waffles.